alienth/fastlyctl/README.md

 ## Commands

-### sync
+### push

-Use to synchronize remote service configurations with settings defined in a local config file.
+Use to push remote service configurations with settings defined in a local config file.

 By default, will read `config.toml` in CWD.
 You can specify alternate files names with the `-c` flag.
 Can take in either json or toml files.
 The suffix of the file must be either `json` or `toml`.

-The `sync` command will by default prompt to activate any changes made to a service. `sync` can be made to automatically apply changes with the `-y` flag.
+The `push` command will by default prompt to activate any changes made to a service. `push` can be made to automatically apply changes with the `-y` flag.
 Example usage:

 ```
-fastlyctl sync SomeServiceName
+fastlyctl push SomeServiceName
 ```

-For further info, run `fastlyctl sync -h`.
+For further info, run `fastlyctl push -h`.

 #### config file